-The Board Remco, which meets four times a year, is currently chaired by David Charters, one of the Bank's independent NEDs, and as at 31 December 2018 included Stephen Clark, an independent NED, Tim Wade an independent NED who stepped down from the Board and the Board Committees with effect from 15th March 2019, and Roosevelt Ogbonna NED, who is a director of the Bank and also the Deputy Managing Director of Access Bank Plc, the Bank's parent.
+The Board Remco, which meets four times a year, is currently chaired by David Charters, one of the Bank's independent NEDs, and as at 31 December 2022 also included Stephen Clark and Heather McLaughlin as independent NEDs, and Roosevelt Ogbonna, Managing Director of Access Plc and Gregory Jobome, Chief Risk Officer of Access Bank Plc as NEDs.
 The CEO/MD and Head of Strategic Human Resources of the Bank attend as reporting officers.

-The Human Resources Department of the Bank used various market data during the year, and external sources of Data Services at year end, to perform a salary benchmarking exercise to assist in the determination of the Bank's remuneration policy.
+The Human Resources Department of the Bank uses various market data during the year, and external sources of data services at year end, to perform a salary benchmarking exercise to assist in the determination of the Bank's remuneration policy.